-Associate Professor of Instruction – Commercial Music and Digital Instruments, Jazz Studies, Music Theory
+Associate Professor of Instruction – Contemporary Music and Digital Instruments, Jazz Studies, Music Theory

 Sean Parsons is a jazz pianist, composer, arranger, and educator.
 Originally from Illinois, Parsons holds a Bachelor's degree in music composition from Illinois Wesleyan University, a Master's degree in jazz studies from DePaul University, and a Doctorate of Musical Arts from the University of Illinois.